 Additional development may have caused a strain on the storm drains within the area.

 Personally, I have had a bad experience with an old property I own.
 Since the house was originally built in the late 50’s many more houses, commercial buildings and recreational grounds (3G Soccer pitch) have been added to the area.
 During a sustained period of rain the drainage infrastructure failed and the entire ground floor of my house was flooded.

 As I said at the start, old properties can be an attractive option when buying a new home.
 They can offer period features, loads of character and are often set within well matured sites.

 But buy smart.
 A home is the most expensive purchase most people ever make.
 As an owner you will benefit from expert advice on the condition of your property – whether you plan to live in it, rent it out or sell it.

 You wouldn’t buy a second-hand car without a full-service history which is why I wouldn’t recommend you buy an old house without getting a Home Buyer Report carried out by a RCIS registered building surveyor.
 I would also recommend you get an Architect to advise you on any alterations you may have in mind and any planning implications they may have.

-If you are planning on buying an old building or would like us to look at one with you, don’t hesitate in getting in touch here.
+If you are planning on buying an old house in Northern Ireland or beyond and would like us to look at one with you, don’t hesitate in getting in touch here.